What To Do When Your Child Has a Tough Day: 7 Helpful Strategies - Baby Chick

 “I know you want to play this certain game, but if they don’t want to play that right now, you can’t force them to do it.
 How about you let them play what they’re playing for 10 minutes?
 If you want to join them in their game, you should!
 But if you don’t, let’s find something else you like to do for that 10 minutes.
 Then we can ask them if they want to play your game next.
 Can we try that?”
 My son felt validated by my understanding of his frustration.
 And we came up with a solution he could live with.
 For us, this strategy worked that day!

-5. If They Made a Mistake, Talk Through It
+5. If They Made a Mistake, Talk It Through

 Often, kids can be hard on themselves for making a mistake.
 If they get in trouble or feel embarrassed for messing up, it can affect their mood and self-esteem for the rest of the day, if not longer.
 It’s our job as parents to help them understand that making mistakes is expected and how we learn to do better.
 Encourage your child to talk about their mistake and how it makes them feel.
-Then, motivate them to correct it.
+Then, guide them in how to respond.
 Do they need to apologize?
 Is there someone they need to forgive?
 Should they do something differently next time?
 Talk it out.
 Then, tell them how proud you are of them for admitting their mistake and thinking of ways to learn from it!

 Talk with your child about techniques to help them calm down and get through the day.
 Do they need to be alone for a few minutes?
 Do they need to do an activity to take their mind off things (reading, coloring, going for a walk)?
 Maybe they need to talk to mom or their teacher privately.
 Whatever they think they might need to get through a bad day, help them make a plan for coping.